joemcmahon/Csgrouper/README.txt

 16 March 2012

-I'm pleased to announce the first release of the Csgrouper musical program.
+I'm pleased to announce the first release of Csgrouper, a musical program that stands at the intersection of polytonality, polymodality and serialism.